ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In case GROUPNAME denotes a pairwise-only group, the Group Manager MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 7 ("Signatures not used in the group").

-If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying data that allow also an external signature verifier to verify signatures of messages protected with the group mode and sent to the group (see {{Sections 7.5 and 12.3 of I-D.ietf-core-oscore-groupcomm}}).
+If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying data that allow also an external signature verifier to verify signatures of messages protected with the group mode of Group OSCORE and sent to the group (see {{Sections 7.5 and 12.3 of I-D.ietf-core-oscore-groupcomm}}).
 The response MUST have Content-Format set to "application/ace-groupcomm+cbor".
 The payload of the response is a CBOR map, which is formatted as defined in {{sec-verif-data}}.

 ## /ace-group/GROUPNAME/stale-sids {#ssec-resource-stale-sids}